reza-rahim/kubeadm-ansible/opt/ceph/crushmap.md

-##### A failure domain dictates the block placement.
-For example,if the failure domain is set rack level, ceph would make sure that the replicated blocks are placed in a different racks.<br>
+##### A failure domain dictates the object placement.
+For example,if the failure domain is set rack level, ceph would make sure that the replicated blocks are placed in a different racks.
+This ensure data survival in the event of whole rach failure.<br>

 ```bash